pawarvishal123/slackslashcmd/README.md

 # Slack Slash Command Trigger
-Flogo trigger activity for Slack Slash Commands
+Flogo trigger activity for Slack Slash Commands.
+You need to register slack slash command for your "slack app" and provide public URL of you flogo app endpoint.
+Slack "Verification Token" should be provided as input for activity configuration.

 ## Installation